-For example, BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
-This resulted in 40% faster processes and the company can now process 30,000 applications per month.
+A process mining vendor claims that BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
+This is claimed to result in 40% faster processes and that the company can now process 30,000 applications per month.

 Process mining tools extract all process data and highlight inter-process conflicts.
 Companies can harmonize these processes to be more efficient and provide better customer service.